 Louise is an undergraduate student in economics and management.
-At the end of the school year, she must submit a report to one of her teachers in order to graduate.
+At the end of the school year, she must complete an internship and submit an internship report to one of her teachers in order to graduate.
 While rereading her bibliography, Louise realises that she forgot to reference the anonymous sources she used when writing her report.
 As a result, Louise questions whether she needs to cite these anonymous sources and how she might do so if necessary.

 Summary: